 Sheffield – Steel City

-Sheffield is another one of those cities that has a significant industrial past.
+Sheffield is another city with a significant industrial past.
 Many people call it the “Steel City,” but it is also one of Europe’s greenest places, with over two million trees across the city.

 Due to its natural assets of forest, rivers, and hills, they also call Sheffield “The Green City.”